 Despite representing the best value for money, we wouldn’t be rushing to part with our hard-earned cash for any of the budget options here, and ‘buy cheap, buy twice’ unfortunately springs to mind.

 Thank you for reading our Scion tC Turbo Kit guide.

-If our offerings don’t suit your needs, then we’d recommend taking a look at the used kits, which can often pop up on various marketplaces, as some of the discontinued products from past manufacturers have the best reputations.
+If our offerings don’t suit your specific needs, then we’d recommend taking a look at the used kits, which can often pop up on various marketplaces, as some of the discontinued high-quality products from various merchants of the past have the best reputations.